neuronic-ai/google-scripts/README.md

 To use, create the docker container

-*May need to pre-statge autopilot-fw rule, doesnt matter the contents they will be overwritten
+*Need to pre-statge autopilot-fw rule, doesnt matter the contents they will be overwritten.
+You can find and replace if you want to change the name of the rule to something else

 (sudo) docker build -t google-scripts -f Dockerfile .